jeredw/gbforth/README.md

 save RAM, allowing for 8 full code pages.
 On boot, if save RAM starts with `( gbforth )`, we preserve it, otherwise it is reset.

-Forth runs as a REPL that scans one input key at a time and prints output immediately.
-This is not 100% true, since modern Forths are line buffered to allow line editing at least.
+Forth traditionally runs as a line buffered REPL which prints helpful encouragement like `ok` as you type lines.
 To make editing on a small screen simpler, Gameboy Forth buffers your whole program instead of just the current line.

 When you press START, the program is re-interpreted.
 If there is a syntax error, Gameboy Forth will return to the editor with the cursor positioned near it.
 Otherwise the editor cursor will not reappear until you press START again.

-`KEY` still uses the on screen keyboard to read input, and if it is run in an immediate context it will block interpreting the rest of the program.
+Note: `KEY` still uses the on screen keyboard to read input, and if it is run in interpreter context it will block interpreting the rest of the program.

 ## VM details